sunfmin/mcp-go-debugger/docs/PRD.md

 ```
 User: "The application crashed when processing this request."
-AI: "Let me examine what's happening when the request is processed."
+AI: "Let me eval what's happening when the request is processed."
 [AI sets breakpoint and application hits it]
 "I can see the issue.
 The 'amount' variable is negative (-10.5) when it reaches line 42, but the validation check occurs later on line 65."
 ```